 B.A. at Russell Sage College

-In their coursework, PACE students study the inner workings of American governmental and civic organizations, the ways in which public policy is made, and the practice of politics, advocacy, and civic engagement.
+In their coursework, Leadership and Policy Studies students study the inner workings of American governmental and civic organizations, the ways in which public policy is made, and the practice of politics, advocacy, and civic engagement.
 They also delve into the lives of exemplary citizens and leaders, track current policy issues, and explore pathways – such as law, criminal justice, economics, globalization, and environmental policy.
-PACE students also hone their communications skills and sharpen their policy research and analytical skills.
+Leadership and Policy Studies students also hone their communications skills and sharpen their policy research and analytical skills.

-What makes PACE unique?
+What makes Leadership and Policy Studies unique?
 The ability to create your own learning pathway.
-All students in PACE obtain a core understanding of “the way things work” and the skills necessary to become involved.
+All students in Leadership and Policy Studies obtain a core understanding of “the way things work” and the skills necessary to become involved.
 Then, working closely with an advisor, you select coursework and experiential learning opportunities in your policy area of interest.
 Pathways are tailored by you, with guidance, to meet your individual career and educational goals.
 Examples of pathways may include: